pillerjulian/Transitioning-from-Fingerstick-to-Continuous-Glucose-Monitoring-Predictions/README.md

 Semester Project - Data Driven Diabetes Management

 ## Environment for Jupyter Notebook on Local Machine
-To run the code, an conda environment with the needed packages must first be created.
+To run the code, an conda environment with the needed packages must first be created. \
-**conda env create --name your_env_name --file=environment.yml**
+**conda env create --name your_env_name --file=environment.yml** \
+Activate the created environment and open the jupyter notebook from this environment.

 ## Ubelix